tensorlayer/TensorLayer/docs/user/tutorial.rst

 .. note::
     For experts: Read the source code of ``InputLayer`` and ``DenseLayer``, you will understand how `TensorLayer`_ work.
-After that, we recommend you to read the codes for tutorial directly.
+After that, we recommend you to read the codes on Github directly.

 Before we start